mohamed25-dev/arduino-examples/IRremoteExample/README.md

 First you need to download this library

 https://github.com/z3t0/Arduino-IRremote

-and follow the instructions .
+and follow the instructions in the link .

-Then you have to read the values sent by your own remote

-using the same code just commit the lines 21-34.
+Then you have to read the values sent by your own remote using the same code just commit the lines 21-34.

 Upload the sketch to your arduino .